smukkejohan/RTIMULib/README.md

 SyntroPiNav is available as part of the richards-tech SyntroPiApps repo (https://github.com/richards-tech/SyntroPiApps) while SyntroNavView is available as part of the richards-tech SyntroApps repo (https://github.com/richards-tech/SyntroApps).

 ## Release history

+### December 29 2014 - 5.2.0

+Added support for vrpn.
+There is a new demo app, RTIMULibvrpn, that shows how this works.

+RTSettings constructor now optionally allows the directory used for the .ini settings file to be specified.
+The original constructor uses the working directory whereas the additional constructor allows this bevaiour to be overridden.

+Changed install directory to /usr/local/bin when using the supplid Makefiles and qmake instead of /usr/bin.
+This is to be consistent with cmake-generated makefiles.

 ### December 15 2014 - 5.1.0